 1. Empty the bin

 Empty your Shark vacuum’s dust bin when the capacity reaches the fill line.
-Many Shark vacuums now have excellent point-and-shoot triggers, making this step a whole lot easier but just make sure to stay as close to your bin as you can, to avoid any dust clouds.
+Many Shark vacuums now have excellent point-and-shoot triggers, making this step a lot easier, but just stay as close to your bin as possible to avoid any dust clouds.

 2. Clean the dust cup

 Every month, remove your dust cup from the main body of the vacuum and wipe it with a damp cloth.
 You might find that you’ll sometimes find pockets of dust you need to edge out that you didn’t get during emptying.
 Some dust cups can be rinsed with water (and just water) before being left to dry, but check that yours can by consulting your manual.

 Now your dust cup is clean, move on to your filters.
 As this is where dust is being captured, your filters might sometimes get blocked, which will spell disaster for your suction.
 Take the time to remove your pre-motor filter once a month and rinse it with water.
 Leave it to fully dry before inserting it back into your vacuum.

 4. Then rinse